PaulModaley/spidermanphonics/README.md

 **JS Hint**

 JavaScript code was periodically checked for errors using JS Hint.
+No errors were detected.

 #### **Testing Process**